Click to jump down to important advising information and reference lists for each major:

 This is an exciting experiential learning course that provides experience in building/implementing a school garden in a public school setting and teaching nutrition-related lessons to elementary kids and parents!
 The overall goal of this course is to teach students how to implement gardening, cooking, and nutrition lessons within a school or community environment as a way to improve nutrition and health in youth and communities.

-It is a two-semester Fall and Spring sequence which begins in Fall semesters only.
+Two-semester sequence which begins in Fall semesters only.
 Both semesters are required: NTR 365 Topic 5 (fall) & NTR 365L (spring).

 - NTR 312 or NTR 306 with C- or better